rick-r/marriage-figaro-norway/captions.md

 Via resti servita,
 Madama brillante.

-"After you, you pretty young thing?"
+  After you, you pretty young thing?

 Non sono sì ardita,
 madama piccante.

-"Oh no, after you, witty lady"
+  Oh no, after you, witty lady

 No, prima a lei tocca.

-"after you"
+  After you!

 No, no, tocca a lei.

-"after you"
+  After you!

 La sposa novella!

-"the bride to be!"
+  The bride to be!

 La dama d'onore!

-"the maid of honour!"
+  The maid of honour!

-(some duet. ?)

 Del Conte la bella!

-"the boss's favourite"
+  The boss's favourite!

 Di Spagna l'amore!

-"Hollywood's golden girl!"
+  Hollywood's golden girl!

 I meriti!

-"your qualifications!"
+  Your qualifications!

 L'abito!

-"your fashion sense!"
+  Your fashion sense!

 Il posto!

-"your position"
+  Your position

 L'età!

-"your age"
+  Your age

 Per Bacco, precipito,
 se ancor resto qua.

-"_*&*#*!_"
+  _*&*#*!_

 Sibilla decrepita,
 da rider mi fa.

-"Don't make me laugh."
+  Don't make me laugh.